 Declining income levels during the Covid-19 era coupled with high inflation have resulted in greater price-consciousness.

 E-Commerce websites can leverage their discount schemes to further push their sales with the comfort of no-touch delivery as safety measures.

-Annexure I: Entrepreneur demographic and business profile Annexure II: Methodology of calculating Market Sizing estimates for 2019-20 Annexure III: Sub-sector market sizing analysis of women-owned enterprises across priority sectors in Bengaluru
+Annexure II: Methodology of calculating Market Sizing estimates for 2019-20

+Annexure III: Sub-sector market sizing analysis of women-owned enterprises across priority sectors in Bengaluru